 Orie’s Farm Fresh is a family-run urban farm located in northwest Wichita specializing in organically grown produce and herbs, pastured eggs, and cut flowers and peonies.
 We have decades of experience growing crops in the horticulture industry and recently decided to refocus our shared expertise to grow edibles.
 We own and operate our 8 acre farm along with our toddler son.

-Find us most Saturdays at the Kansas Grown Farmers Market, connect with us online via our website, Facebook, Instagram, or email, or give us an old-fashioned phone call for inquiries or to arrange local pick up.
+Find us most Saturdays at the Kansas Grown Farmers Market or Old Town Farmers’ Market, connect with us online via our website, Facebook, Instagram, or email, or give us an old-fashioned phone call for inquiries or to arrange local pick up.